-Brooks Rehabilitation will be hosting a community build to modify ride-on toy cars for young children with limited mobility through the Go Baby Go initiative.
+Brooks Rehabilitation hosts community builds to modify ride-on toy cars for young children with limited mobility through the Go Baby Go initiative.
 Go Baby Go is a worldwide, community-based research, design and outreach program that provides these modified ride-on cars to children free of cost.

 The research supports it: